B12 Protocol

 It is responsible for synthesis of creatine, phosphatidylcholine, various neurotransmitters (and their regulation), and liver detoxification.
 There is literally not a single function in the body that isn’t impacted by the health of your methylation cycle, because methylation is used to regulate your genes.

 Cellular health is utterly dependent upon your methylation capacity.
-Vitamin B12 status plays a major part in how well this cycle operates.
+Vitamin B12 status plays a major part in how well this cycle operates, and it is often the weakest link in the cycle.

 But…it isn’t as simple as taking a vitamin B12 pill and being done with it.